 Time.
 Time.
 Time.

 It takes time to build an audience and to learn new software.
 Initially, I believed that I could set up my online business within three months.
 Imagine my shock when I met with a Small Business Administration mentor and he told me to do six months of research before I moved forward to determine the profitability of my concept.
-Avoid the belief that you will be making $10,000 within your first three months.
-The recent requirements in the YouTube Partnership Program is a lesson for everyone, one thing that’s constant for any successful business is change.
+My first tip is to avoid the belief that you will be making $10,000 within your first three months.
+The recent requirements in the YouTube Partnership Program is a lesson for everyone.
+The one thing that’s constant for any successful business is change.

 Picking a blogging platform to host my blog was an easy decision.
-Learning how to add backlinks, SEO, Marketing, writing effective Headlines and Sub-headings and structuring content has been an uphill climb.
-Fact: You need all of these tools if you want to have a successful blog or startup, but you don’t need to understand everything 100% to get started.
+Learning how to add backlinks, SEO, Marketing, writing effective headlines, sub-headings and structuring content have been an uphill climb.
+Tip: You will need all of these tools if you want to have a successful blog or startup, but you don’t need to understand everything 100% to get started.

 Everyone Loves A Winner